-Unlike Shirley Valentine who woke up one day, and decided her little life had been a crime against God, mine has been quite the opposite.
-I spent 20 wonderful years in Dubai with my husband, raising my two children, running a home and managing a corporate career in marketing.
-Why on earth then should I have become dissatisfied with it?
+Unlike Shirley Valentine who woke up one day, and decided her little life had been a crime against God, my life had been quite the opposite.
+I'd spent 20 amazing years in Dubai with my husband, raising my two children, running a home and managing an exciting corporate career in marketing.

 Midlife is a time of shifting sands - our values, our passions and our purpose.

-I had always thought it rather cliche that midlife women wanted to travel alone, volunteer or take up new hobbies, until it happened to me.
-I also realised that I wanted to go forward alone.
+I had always thought it rather cliche that midlife women wanted to go off travelling alone to volunteer abroad, or take up unusual new hobbies, until it happened to me.

 But, as Henry Ford says "Failure is the opportunity to begin again more intelligently", and that's exactly what I did.

 My fascination with the overwhelming need to start a new journey in my life, led me to the tarot, which shows us that we all have many life journeys within our mortal one, and we should treat each new beginning as a rebirth.
 To be curious about everything around us.

 If I was going to start again I must view life with fresh eyes, letting go of any preconceived ideas - become spontaneous, hopeful, brave and trusting of myself.

 So, I made a vision board, which unsurprisingly consisted mostly of travel!

 I headed off to Mexico alone, for 6 weeks, where I met an elderly American writer who told me: